Setup - Azure & Azure Government¶

 - Subscription ID

 The ID for your trial or paid subscription to Microsoft Azure.
-To find your subscription ID, go to All services > Subscriptions > Subscription ID.
+To find your subscription ID, go to All services > Subscriptions > Subscription ID (or use the Azure Government link).

 - Tenant ID (directory ID)

 The ID of your specific Azure Active Directory instance.
-To find your tenant ID, log into the Azure Portal and navigate to Azure Active Directory > Properties > Directory ID.
+To find your tenant ID, log into the Azure Portal and navigate to Azure Active Directory > Properties > Directory ID (or use the Azure Government link).

 - Application ID (client ID)